viadonau/Pegelhub-Core/pegelhub-ftp-connector/README.md

 1) Build the pegelhub-ftp-connector project:
     * Open the project inside of `../pegelhub-ftp-connector`
         * *OR* access project via CMD ( / Powershell) under the same path
-    * In Terminal, execute command `mvn clean package -DskipTests` (Tests are currently failing, therefor skipping)
+    * In Terminal, execute command `mvn clean package -DskipTests` (Tests are currently failing, therefore skipping)
     * After a successful build a `pegelhub-ftp-connector-2023.12.jar` file will be added to the `pegelhub-ftp-connector/target` folder.
 The .jar and `properties.yaml` have to be in the same folder.
         * Move the new .jar file out of the `/target` folder into `pegelhub-ftp-connector`